tiberlab/tibercad/manual/Sphinx/GettingStarted/Elasticity.rst

    \]

 where ``C`` is the stiffness constant  and ``f`` is the total external body force.
-The latter may include several contribution such as the converse piezoelectric effect the thermal expansion and a lattice mismatch induced strain.
+The latter may include several contribution such as the converse piezoelectric effect, the thermal expansion and a lattice mismatch induced strain.
 The latter, described in the example below, occurs when an interface is created between two materials with different lattice constants.
 Let :math:`\epsilon^{LM}` be the lattice mismatch strain, then the effective body force reads as :